Mega Millions jackpot climbs to $515M for Friday's drawing

 None of them were sold in our area.

-The next Mega Millions drawing is Friday night!
+The next Mega Millions drawing is tonight!
 You can watch it on channel 7 right before Eyewitness News at 11, and also here online at abc7ny.com.

 There has been no winner in the multi-state lottery in three months.